QuantumCores/TenXEmpires/.ai/ci-cd-rollout-plan.md

         run: docker-compose -f docker-compose.e2e.yml down -v
 ```

-### 2.3 Database migrations (no separate database app)
+### 2.3 Database migrations (automatic on startup)

-**Note:** Since we're using a DigitalOcean Managed Database (not an App Platform app), database migrations are handled as part of the backend deployment workflow (see 2.4).
-There is no separate database deployment workflow needed.

-The database is a managed service that runs independently.
-Migrations run automatically when the backend is deployed (see `run-migrations` job in `deploy-backend.yml`).
+**Note:** Database migrations run automatically when the backend application starts up in production.
+The `DatabaseMigrationService` in `Program.cs` handles this, so no separate migration step is needed in the deployment workflow.

+The migration service:
+- Runs migrations from `db/migrations` directory on application startup (production only)
+- Uses the same DbUp logic as the standalone migration tool
+- Fails fast if migrations fail (prevents app from starting with outdated schema)
+- Skips migrations in development for faster startup

 ### 2.4 Deploy backend pipeline